anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

 - Beastly Scholar: You study the beasts of the land.
 Gutting them and spilling viscera to uncover secrets of the world.
     - (PRE +1, WIL +1)
     - You may scry and see the future with an animal’s innards.
 Gain an omen for every 10 hp the beast had, but never more than your maximum omens.
 Usable once per animal kind.
 The beasts’ innards may also provide enlightening information.

-- Armour Cruncher:
-    - (STR +3)
-    - Add opponent's armour dice to damage, when using blunt weapons.

 - Blood Pact: It’s a cruel world to be all alone in.
 But you’ve found a way to avoid this fate.
     - (WIL +0)